 How we reached Bhalki Machan

-We, 15 persons, started from Kolkata around 9 am in the morning in a TATA traveler.
+We, group of 15, started from Kolkata around 9 am in the morning in a TATA traveler.
 We started from Dunlop and crossed Dakshineswar.
 After reaching Dankuni we took Durgapur Expressway which is a part of NH2 (old) or NH19 (new).
 After 1.5 hours we reached Saktigarh, around 80 km from Dunlop, Kolkata.
 Saktigarh is a village in Bardhaman district of West Bengal.
 Saktigarh is famous for the sweet langcha.
 There are innumerable shops selling those dark-red sweets along NH 2/NH19.
 We got down here and had our breakfast with hinger kachuri, cholar dal, langcha and tea at Langcha Kuthi, Saktigarh.

 National Highway 2 or NH 2(NOW NH19), commonly referred as Delhi–Kolkata Road, is a busy National Highway in India that runs through the states of Delhi, Haryana, Uttar Pradesh, Bihar, Jharkhand, and West Bengal.
 The 65 kilometers Dankuni-Palsit stretch is known as Durgapur Expressway.
 The Palsit–Panagarh stretch is 64 kilometers and the Panagarh–Raniganj stretch is 42 kilometers.